Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/01-cluster-management/01-create-cluster.md

 2. SSH into the worker (it should still be on your network, even if not part of the cluster).
 3. Run `sudo hostnamectl set-hostname <new-worker-name> && sudo reboot`
 4. After a moment, the worker will turn back on with the new name.
 You can then use the Inventory page to add the worker again.

+#### Can I change the name of a _leader_?

+This is more difficult, and our suggestion is to restart the cluster.